 With three major universities—Griffith University, Bond University and Southern Cross University—the Gold Coast stands out when it comes to education.
 In 2019, the city came in at 84th in the world in the QS Best Student Cities Ranking.

 Griffith University is recognised as one of the best universities in the world and ranks in the top 2% of universities worldwide.
-Southern Cross University also ranks highly, especially for a young university, and is in the Top 50 Generation Y Universities in the world.
+Southern Cross University sits in the world’s top 200 universities under the age of 50 according to the Times Higher Education World University Rankings.

 World-class research facilities